izus-fokus/LicenseChecker/README.md

 ## Bash command shutdown

     systemctl --user daemon-reload && systemctl --user stop engine.service && systemctl --user stop backend.service && systemctl --user stop frontend.service && systemctl --user stop postgres-container.service && systemctl --user stop fossology.service

+## Frontend logging setup

+    /var/log/licensechecker/nginx  ←→  /var/log/nginx  (inside container)

+  The :z label tells SELinux to relabel the host directory so the container can write to it.
+Before restarting the service, create the host directory:

+  sudo mkdir -p /var/log/licensechecker/nginx

+  Then reload the quadlet and restart the service:

+  sudo systemctl daemon-reload
+  sudo systemctl restart frontend.service

+  After that, navigation.log (the route log from today's change) and the standard Nginx access.log / error.log will all be accessible at /var/log/licensechecker/nginx/ on the host.